jrmarcum/monkey-kt/README.md

 # monkey-kt
+monkey-rs
 Another interpreter for the monkey programming language in Kotlin.
+Based on the book "Writing An Interpreter In Go".